mcrice123/commonRubyOnRails/README.md

 ### To destroy scaffold:
 `rails destroy scaffold Example`

+## To build existing table:
+1. Run `rails generate migration create_or_add_example`
+ - Creates new migration file in '/db/migrate'
+2.

 # Case Check
 ## The following rules must be kept in regards to names: